 Millions of children struggle with mental health problems.
-I am the director of NYU Langone’s Child Study Center, where we are dedicated to helping these children and their families, because we believe we can improve their quality of life and help them live to their fullest potential.
+At NYU Langone’s Child Study Center, we are dedicated to helping these children and their families, because we believe we can improve their quality of life and help them live to their fullest potential.
 Our clinical team treats children and families dealing with a range of emotional, behavioral, and developmental problems.
 Our researchers strive to understand these problems and develop better treatments.

 Together, our clinicians and researchers create some of the most innovative training programs in the country, so the next generation of professionals can address the needs of the children we are dedicated to helping.